AmaliaDucariu/USPACE_Proiect_Licenta/README.md

 Once the key is generated, the user has to replace it in com/app/ApiKey.java

 The "User Perspective" Menu is linked to a local MySQL database.

-The features of the menu are available only if the user creates his own database.
+The features of the menu are available only if the user creates his own database and changes the its username and password in src/main/java/com/database/Database.java